What will I do during the poster session?

 WHERE DO I GO?

-Your poster presentation takes place Thursday morning from 10:30-11:45 (Session A) in the David L. Lawrence Convention Center: Third Floor West Hallway.
+Your poster presentation takes place Thursday morning from 10:30-11:45 (Session A) in the Wisconsin Center Second floor, outside of Room 202.
 (Visit to set up your poster Wednesday afternoon or Thursday morning.)

 To get an in-depth view of both the poster session and the conference as a whole:

 start with Megan Schoettler and David Halliwell’s comprehensive PDF, Navigating CCCC: A Guide for Undergraduate Poster Presenters.
 In Megan and David’s guide you’ll find information on

 - What you’ll be doing during your poster presentation and what it will look like

 - How you can prepare an effective presentation and how your faculty mentor can help

 - Accessibility, self-care, and learning what’s happening at CCCC